Survivor Series (2004): Main event matches

 In the fourth match The Undertaker faced Heidenreich.
 Both men managed to gain the advantage in the match.
 During the match, Paul Heyman interfered on behalf of Heidenreich.
-Undertaker executed a Chokeslam and a Tombstone Piledriver on Heidenreich to win.
+The Undertaker executed a Chokeslam and a Tombstone Piledriver on Heidenreich to win.

 The fifth match was between Trish Stratus and Lita for the WWE Women's Championship.
 Lita was disqualified for hitting Stratus with a chair, meaning Stratus retained the title.
 The match turned out to be an intensely violent affair where Stratus legitimately broke her nose after Lita slammed her into a chair, which caused Stratus to bleed.
 Sticking to her storyline of her being depressed after losing Kane's baby, Lita viciously attacked Stratus twice even after her nose was broken, with Lita apparently unaware of Stratus's legitimate injury.

-In the sixth match John "Bradshaw" Layfield (JBL) faced Booker T for the WWE Championship.
+In the sixth match John "Bradshaw" Layfield (JBL) faced Booker T for the WWE Championship, with the stipulation if JBL lost he would leave SmackDown! forever.
 The match saw both men gain the advantage before Orlando Jordan interfered by attacking Booker T and the referee was knocked down by JBL.
 Booker T executed the scissors kick on JBL as a new referee came down to officiate the match, but Jordan removed JBL from the ring and tried to hit Booker T with the title belt.
 Booker T countered with a Book End on Jordan.
 JBL hit Booker T with the title belt and pinned him to retain the title.

-The main event was the Survivor Series match between Team Orton (Randy Orton, Chris Benoit, Chris Jericho, and Maven) versus Team Triple H (Triple H, Batista, Edge, and Gene Snitsky) with the stipulation of the winning team being in charge of Raw for the next 4 weeks.
+The main event was the Survivor Series match between Team Orton (Randy Orton, Chris Benoit, Chris Jericho, and Maven) versus Team Triple H (Triple H, Batista, Edge, and Gene Snitsky) with the stipulation of the winning team being in charge of Raw for the next four weeks.
 Maven was attacked backstage by Snitsky before the match.
-Benoit was eliminated by Edge, after a Pedigree by Triple H. Batista was eliminated by Chris Jericho after Orton hit Batista with the World Heavyweight title belt and an enziguri by Jericho.
+Benoit was eliminated by Edge, after a Pedigree by Triple H. Batista was eliminated by Jericho after Orton hit Batista with the World Heavyweight title belt and an enziguri by Jericho.
 Snitsky was disqualified and eliminated for hitting Maven, who had returned for the match, with a chair.
-Maven was eliminated after Triple H pinned him.
+Maven was eliminated by Triple H after the chair shot from Snitsky.
 Jericho was eliminated by Edge after a spear.
 Edge was eliminated by Orton after an RKO.
 Triple H was eliminated by Orton after an RKO, leaving Orton as the sole survivor.